Call us now:

 2. Registration with Relevant Authorities: Foreign property agents in Thailand must register with relevant authorities to legally operate.
 This includes:

-- Registering Your Business: If you plan to start your own agency, register your business with the Department of Business Development (DBD).
+- Registering Your Business: If you plan to start your own agency, register your business with the Department of Business Development (DBD), which provides official guidelines and forms for real estate-related business registration in Thailand.

 - Obtaining Licenses: Ensure you have the necessary licenses to operate as a real estate agent, which may involve additional certifications and approvals.